 Delving into a detailed breakdown of specific syllable development is not within the scope of this article, so here is a basic breakdown of speech development.

 The main thing to know in exposing your baby to a second language is that it won't stick if the language is simply heard through recordings, cartoons, or screens.
-Babies pick up on language significantly better if it is spoken around them often by kids and adults, especially if those speakers interact with the baby while speaking (source).
+Babies pick up on language significantly better when it is spoken around them often by kids and adults, especially when those speakers interact with the baby while speaking (source).

 Will Hearing a Second Language Confuse or Slow Down My Baby's Language Development?